 Michael Kevane, Department of Economics, Santa Clara University

 David Laitin, Department of Political Science, Stanford University

 Craig McIntosh, IRPS (Economics), UCSD

 Edward Miguel, Department of Economics, UC Berkeley, co-convenor

-Daniel Posner, Department of Political Science, MIT, co-convenor
+Daniel Posner, Department of Political Science, UCLA, co-convenor

 Jeremy Weinstein, Department of Political Science, Stanford University

 Jenny Aker, Fletcher School, Tufts University

 Christopher Blattman, Department of Political Science, Columbia University

 Melissa Gonzalez-Brenes, Department of Economics, U Mass, Amherst